Loch Ness is the most famous loch in Scotland and much of that is down to the mystical creature that lives in the depths of its water.

 For a bit of culture and entertainment, Eden Court in Inverness is a leading venue for the arts.
 You can see live events that cover the spectrum from theatre, dance, music, and comedy.
 There is also a cinema showing mainstream films for you to enjoy.
 For blockbusters and family films, head to the Vue Cinema complex.
 The cinema is a great choice when the weather takes a turn for the impossible.

-Situated above Loch Ness with views of Drumnadrochit, this property is a true delight for those looking for the real deal.
+Situated above Loch Ness with views of Drumnadrochit, Strone Castle Cottage is a true delight for those looking for the real deal.
 Sleeping four guests, it's the perfect escape for a young family or couples that are looking for a stunning place to hideaway in the Scottish Highlands.
-Look out for the Loch Ness Monster!
+Keep your binoculars at the ready for any Nessie sightings!

 If you’d like to peruse more options, you could view our full collection of holiday homes, lodges and holiday cottages in Scotland.